ipfs/ipfs/project-directory.md

 ## Implementations
 * [go-ipfs](https://github.com/ipfs/go-ipfs)
-    IPFS implementation in golang.
+    An ipfs implementation in golang.
 This is currently the only implementation in active development.

 ## Applications